Capillary/ecom-api-document/source/includes/_groups.md

 ## Add User to a Customer Group

-Lets you add a user to a specific customer group.
+Adds a user to a specific customer group.